 - The parent completes and signs the first section of the medication record, documenting dosage and administration details and authorising the medication to be administered to their child. - When a staff member administers medication to a child, they record the details on the medication record, with another member of staff witnessing that the medication was administered as prescribed.
 This is to be made available to the family for verification when they collect their child. - As our preschool is only for a 12-month period, when a child's individual health care requires medication to be kept in the preschool, we request parents supply the relevant medication with an expiry date of at least 12 months' time.
 Medication expiry dates are recorded on the compartment drawers near the First Aid Kit in the preschool office and checked regularly by preschool staff. - Permission forms to give medication for a prolonged period will be reviewed and updated when there is a change to the medication dosage or frequency.
 Administration of prescribed medication can form part of an individual health care plan. - Parents will be encouraged to advise if a child is on medication, even when it is not given at the preschool. - All medication forms will be kept in the preschool office archived records until the child reaches the age of 25 years. - There may be times when emergency medication needs to be given to children in the preschool.
 This will be documented in the individual health care plan (particularly for conditions such as anaphylaxis). - If an emergency occurs, that has not been documented in the emergency response section of the Individual Health Care Plan, preschool staff will provide a general emergency response which may involve calling an ambulance. - All school staff must follow the Department's Student Health in NSW Public Schools policy for administering medication to children.
-The policy states that the school (including the preschool) must assist with administering prescribed medication during school hours, if parents or other carers cannot reasonably do so. - In general, our preschool will not give medication which has not been specifically requested by a medical practitioner for an individual child for a specific condition.
-In some cases, the medical practitioner may prescribe an over-the-counter medication.
-If so, our educators will follow the same procedures as for "prescribed medications".
-Emergency medication Emergency medications (EpiPen Jnr. and Ventolin reliever) are stored beside the first aid cupboard in the preschool office so that they are inaccessible to the children, but not locked away and readily available if needed.
+The policy states that the school (including the preschool) must assist with administering prescribed medication during school hours, if parents or other carers cannot reasonably do so. - Our preschool will not give medication which has not been specifically prescribed by a medical practitioner for an individual child for a specific condition. - In some cases, the medical practitioner may prescribe an over-the-counter medication.
+If so, our educators will follow the same procedures as for

+"prescribed medications".
+The over-the-counter medication must be in original packaging and have doctor prescribed dosage clearly labelled.
+Emergency medication Emergency medications (EpiPen Jnr. and Ventolin reliever) are stored beside the first aid cupboard in the preschool office so that they are inaccessible to th children, but not locked away and readily available if needed.
 Individual emergency medication is stored with a copy of the child's emergency management or action plan in the preschool office.
 In any medical emergency an ambulance will be called immediately.
 This will be done by the one of the preschool staff.
-The parent, and principal will then be notified.
-In an anaphylaxis or asthma emergency situation, a staff member will administer emergency medication is not required for this.
-If emergency medication is administered: an ambulance will be called the principal will be notified the child's parent will be notified a notification will be made to Early Learning (phone 1300 083 698) within 24 hours.
+The parent, and nominated supervisor will then be notified.
+In an anaphylaxis or asthma emergency situation, a staff member will administer emergency medication (EpiPen Jr or Ventolin reliever) to a child who requires it.
+Parent authorisation is not required for this.
+If emergency medication is administered: - an ambulance will be called- the nominated supervisor will be notified - the nominated supervisor will be notified - the child's parent will be notified a notification will be made to Early Learning (phone 1300 083 698) within 24 hours.